whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 Read more details in the mentioned [migration guide entry](https://github.com/snowflakedb/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#changes-in-toml-configuration-file-requirements).

-Alternatively, specify `skip_toml_file_permission_verification=false` in your configuration, but this is less secure and not recommended.
+Alternatively, specify `skip_toml_file_permission_verification=false` in your provider configuration and use the unchanged TOML file, but this is less secure and not recommended.

 ## v1.2.0 ➞ v1.2.1
 No migration needed.